 Not every email archiving application is capable of handling multiple email servers.
-If your environment features more than one email server, and especially if a variety of email systems are in use, this feature could prove critical.
+If your environment features more than one email server, and especially if a variety of email systems are

 Some email archiving applications focus only on messages, while others can also archive calendar items, tasks and contacts.
 A few also support other applications, including file systems, instant messages and database applications.
 Not every environment needs this type of archiving, but be sure to set expectations with management and your legal department about what is and isn't saved.
 While some archiving systems support content outside the email system, "email is the most critical," maintains Kelly Ferguson, senior product marketing manager for email archiving at EMC Corp.
 "Including file systems and SharePoint is nice, but email must get under control because it has the biggest risk due to message proliferation.
 Customers are starting with email, but have the expectation that the system can expand to other content types as need arises."